 How did you go with assembling the background to your Hussif yesterday?

-Those of you who are adding the stitchery elements may still be busy with that task, but you'll be able to follow on with the next step quite easily by following the links I share HERE on my tutorials page when you're ready.
+Those of you who are adding the stitchery elements may still be busy with that task, so come back to this blog post when you're ready.

 For those of you who have chosen to fussy cut sections of the Hussif you can move straight on to the next part of the tutorial!

 Today we're going to begin with the hand quilting:

 We're not ready to add our backing (cover) fabric yet, so you're just quilting through the pieced inside of the Hussif and the Pellon at this stage.

 There's not a lot of hand quilting so I encourage you to thread your needles with a single strand of embroidery cotton and quilt little running stitches inside all the small squares and along some borders using colours that compliment your fabrics...